samharju/yeet.nvim/README.md

         -- Print warning if pane list could not be fetched, e.g. tmux not running. warn_tmux_not_running = false,
-        -- Command used by tmux to create a new pane tmux_split_pane_command = "tmux split-window -dhPF  '#D'",
+        -- Command used by tmux to create a new pane.
+Must output the pane id with -PF '#D'. tmux_split_pane_command = "tmux split-window -dhPF  '#D'",
         -- Retries the last used target if the target is unavailable (e.g., tmux pane closed).
         -- Useful for maintaining workflow without re-selecting the target manually.